 - Resources from the United States federal government.

 - Section508.gov portal, the “GSA Government-wide Accessibility Program,” is a rich resource for all things Section 508, including information about how to buy accessible products and test for accessibility, how to manage an accessibility program, and how to evaluate accessibility claims.
 It also offers an accessibility training program geared to implementation of Section 508.
-Section508.gov portal.
+Section508.gov portal (External link).

 - Accessibility Requirements Tool from the General Services Administration of the United States government is designed to help implement Section 508 and includes sample contract language for Section 508 compliance.
-This tool is tightly geared to technical requirements of Section 508 implementation: The Accessibility Requirements Tool (ART).
+This tool is tightly geared to technical requirements of Section 508 implementation: The Accessibility Requirements Tool (ART) (External link).

 - Text of the Section 508 Standards and guidelines may offer helpful language as your organization develops its accessible procurement program for workplace tools.
-The full guidelines are available here.
+The full guidelines are available here (External link).

 15 Help Suppliers Understand Accessibility